debapriyomajumder/space-invaders/README.md

 Notes
 ------
-Unit test coverage is 52%.
+Total test coverage (unit and integration) is 97%.